 Both are actually very similar.
 You can think of Carbon Steel as a slim downed cast iron pan.
 The biggest difference is the texture.
-Cast iron lover drool about the smooth finish of the vintage cast iron.
-Well, you dont have to fish for vintage carbon steel.
-The new stuff comes with a smooth texture.
+Cast iron lover drool over the smooth finish of the vintage cast iron.
+Well, you dont have to hunt for vintage carbon steel.
+The new carbon steel cookware comes smooth from the factory.

-In terms of heat distribution and performance, they will perform the same.
+In terms of heat distribution and performance, they will perform about the same.
 I will say that cast iron can hold heat better but only because of the weight.
-Other than that, they are the same.
+Other than that, you wont see much of a performance difference.

 Seasoning and First Use

 To season the pan, I recommend that you fry potato peels with salt and oil.
 Do this for 5-10 minutes then dump it.
-You are not satisfy with the seasoning you can repeat the process.
+If you are not satisfy with the seasoning you can repeat the process.
 With use, the seasoning will get better.

 There are some people online with a complete jet black smooth seasoning.
-You can achieve this by wiping it with oil then heating it in the oven for 30 min at 400 degree.
+You can achieve this by wiping it with oil then baking it in the oven for 30 min at 400 degree Fahrenheit.
 Repeat the process until you get your desired finish.
-Just word of warning, if you plan on using the pan, dont expect it to stay that way.
+Just a word of warning, if you plan on using the pan, dont expect it to stay that way.
 It will build up oil and start to look disfigured.

 Maintaining Seasoning and Rust Removal